 The best thing you can do to help a reporter cover you is to be relevant and provide value.
 Reporters hate off-topic pitches and resent false promises.
 If you are offering an exclusive interview with the CEO, make sure that no other reporter gets that interview and that it’s the CEO that turns up on the call, not some other spokesperson.

-No matter your what business you’re in, what customer base you serve or what your communications objectives are, media coverage plays an important role in digital marketing campaigns.
+No matter your what business you’re in, what customer base you serve or what your communications objectives are, digital media coverage plays an important role in digital marketing campaigns.
 Beneficial media relationships take time to develop, but this investment will pay long-term dividends.

+The power of earned media is overlooked by many social media marketing companies.
 Get the media coverage that your company deserves and needs for digital marketing success.
 Let’s set up a time to chat.